guitul/dejavu-hybrid/README.md

 4. Install the Cordova platforms & plugins: `ionic state reset`.
 5. Start a local development server for app dev and testing: `ionic serve --lab`.
 As soon as you save a file, the browser is refreshed automatically on [http://localhost:8100/ionic-lab](http://localhost:8100/ionic-lab).

-Ensure your preferred web server points towards the `dist` directory.

 ### Development
 Please keep in mind that for the time being lots of features are not yet implemented:
 * User authentication